 But instead they were conspicuously silent for what felt like an eternity.
 Dan and Jamie exchanged a brief look.
-I couldn’t tell what any of them were thinking and it drove me crazy.
+I had no idea what any of them were thinking.

 “Damn, Stevens,” Marcus finally said, shaking his head.
 “You certainly do know how to throw down when you want to.”